BirdseyeSoftware/buster-cljs.docs/articles/getting_started.md

 buster-cljs provides a powerful platform to test your Clojurescript code both in the browser (using many different vendors) and node.

-This is done by installing the node package busterjs and then running a node web server that, when accessed through a browser, you can make it a slave.
-By doing this, whenever you want to run your javascript test from the terminal, you'll use the `buster-test' command to push the test suite from the node server to the different browser that are slaves, executing the tests in their environment and then giving you back the result.
+Buster.js is a node.js package that a) provides a test case / assertions library and b) runs a node web server which pushes tests out to any browsers you slave to it.
+When you want to run your javascript tests, you issue the `buster-test' command in the terminal to push tests to slaved browsers, in parallel, and collect the results.

-The API for buster-cljs trys to mimic as much as it cans the clojure.test library, there is a compatibility layer that this library provides, to make it easy to have test suites both for Clojure and Clojurescript using the same codebase.
+The surface-level API for buster-cljs is clojure.test compatible.

 ## Supported Clojure/Clojurescript Versions